-Interest on a Plan 3 credit balance will accrue at the rate at which it would have accrued on a debit balance if the loan had not been repaid in full (Regulation 20(1C)(a)).
+Interest on a Plan 3 credit balance will accrue at the rate at which it would have accrued on a debit balance if the loan had not been repaid in full (Regulation 20(1C)(a).

-Therefore credit interest on a Plan 3 loan will accrue at the rate of RPI + 3% or, for any period in which a capped interest rate below RPI + 3% is in force.
+Therefore credit interest on a Plan 3 loan will accrue at rate of RPI + 3% or, for any period in which a capped interest rate below RPI + 3% is in force, credit interest will accrue at the capped rate.